GoMatrixHosting/create-awx-system/docs/Setup_Wireguard_Server.md

 1) Create a Debian 10 machine for the wireguard server, it only needs 1GB of RAM.
 Add the AWX hosts public SSH key to it.

+2) Create a Debian 10 machine for the wireguard client.
+Add the AWX hosts public SSH key to it.

 2) Ensure that the 'On-Premises' subscription is already created so you have the subscription_id.